d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ### Bounding Box Prediction Layer

 The design of the bounding box prediction layer is similar to that of the class prediction layer.
-The only difference is that, here, we need to predict 4 offsets for each anchor box, rather than $q+1$ classes.
+The only difference lies in the number of outputs for each anchor box: here we need to predict four offsets rather than $q+1$ classes.

 ```{.python .input}
 def bbox_predictor(num_anchors):